-Fair Political Practices Commission Filing Schedule for Committees Primarily Formed to Support/Oppose Local Candidates Being Voted on November 4, 2014
+Fair Political Practices Commission Filing Schedule for Candidates and Controlled Committees for Local Office Being Voted on November 3, 2015

-Deadline Period Form Notes Jul 31, 2014 Thru - 460 460: All committees must file Form 460 465: File if independent expenditures totaling \$1,000 or more are made.
-Semi-Annual 6/30/14 465 Within 10 Days Independent Expenditure Verification Ongoing 462 Committees making independent expenditures ("IEs") must file this form with the FPPC.
-Email only- no paper copy.
-Committees file only one Form 462 for each candidate or measure supported or opposed by an independent expenditure.
-Within 24 Hours Contribution/Ind ependent Expenditure Reports 8/6/14 - 11/3/14 496 497 496: File if independent expenditures of \$1,000 or more are made.
-497: File if a contribution of \$1,000 or more in the aggregate is received from a single source.
-497: File if a contribution of \$1,000 or more is made in the aggregate to another candidate or measure being votes upon November 4, 2014, or to a political party committee.
-The recipient of a non-monetary contribution of \$1,000 or more must file a Form 497 report within 24 hours from the time the contribution is received.
+Deadline Period Form Notes Jul 31, 2015 Semi-Annual 1/1/15 - 6/30/15 460 470 Form 460: All committees must file Form 460.
+Form 470: Candidates who filed candidacy papers on or before June 30, who do not have open committees, and who will not raise or spend \$1,000 or more in 2015, file Form 470.
+Within 24 Hours Contribution Reports 8/5/15 - 11/2/15 497 File if a contribution of \$1,000 or more in the aggregate is received from a single source.
+File if a contribution of \$1,000 or more is made in the aggregate to another candidate or measure being voted upon November 3, 2015.
+The recipient of a non-monetary contribution of \$1,000 or more must file a Form 497 report within 48 hours from the time the contribution is received.
+File by personal delivery, email, guaranteed overnight service, fax or online.
+Sept 24, 2015 Pre-Election 7/1/15 - 9/19/15 460 470 Each candidate listed on the ballot must file Form 460 or Form 470.
+Oct 22, 2015 Pre-Election 9/20/15 - 10/17/15 460 All committees must file Form 460.
 File by personal delivery, guaranteed overnight service or online.
-Oct 6, 2014 7/1/14 - 460 460: All committees must file Form 460 465: File if independent expenditures totaling \$1,000 or more are made.
-The October 5, 2014 deadline falls on Sunday, so the deadline is extended to the next business day.
-Pre-Election 9/30/14 465 Oct 23, 2014 10/1/14 - 460 460: All committees must file Form 460 465: File if independent expenditures totaling \$1,000 or more are made.
-File by personal delivery, guaranteed overnight service or online.
-Pre-Election 10/18/14 465 Feb 2, 2015 10/19/14 - 460 460: All committees must file Form 460 465: File if independent expenditures totaling \$1,000 or more are made between October 19, 2014 and November 3, 2014.
-The October 5, 2014 deadline falls on Sunday, so the deadline is extended to the next business day.
-Semi-Annual 12/31/14 465
+Feb 1, 2016 Semi-Annual thru - 12/31/15 460 All committees must file unless the committee filed termination Forms 410 and 460 before December 31, 2015.
+The January 31, 2016 deadline falls on Sunday, so the deadline is extended to the next business day.

-• Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed.

-- Filing Deadlines: Deadlines are extended when they fall on Saturday, Sunday, or an official state holiday.
+- Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed. - Filing Deadlines: Deadlines are extended when they fall on Saturday, Sunday, or an official state holiday.
 This extension does not apply to 24-hour independent expenditure reports (Form 496) and the deadline for the Form 497 that is due the weekend before the election.
 Such reports must be filed within 24 hours regardless of the day of the week.
 Statements filed after the deadline are subject to a \$10 per day late fine. - Method of Delivery: All paper filing are filed by personal delivery or first class mail unless otherwise noted.
-A paper copy of a report is not required if a local agency requires online filing pursuant to a local ordinance.

-• Local Ordinance: Always check on whether additional local rules apply.

-- Public Documents: All forms are public documents.
+A paper copy of a report is not required if a local agency requires online filing pursuant to a local ordinance. - Local Ordinance: Always check on whether additional local rules apply. - Public Documents: All forms are public documents.
 Campaign manuals and instructional materials are available at www.fppc.ca.gov, click on the Campaign link. - Form 511- Paid Spokesperson Report: File within 10 days of making an expenditure totaling \$5,000 or more to an individual to appear in an advertisement to support or oppose a ballot measure.

-Fair Political Practices Commission Filing Schedule for Committees Primarily Formed to Support/Oppose Local Measures Being Voted on November 4, 2014
+Fair Political Practices Commission Filing Schedule for Committees Primarily Formed to Support/Oppose Local Measures Being Voted on November 3, 2015